brooksmatthew87/Team-Colors/README.md

-This project is a way for me to both practice css box display and also to prove to my friend Christen that my sports teams don't all have the same colors
+This project is a way for me to both practice css box display and also to prove to my friend Christen that my sports teams don't all have the same colors.
+I used a framework basic css to make the text look more readable, as a bridge between making my own (ugly) css file and making my own css file that looks better than average.
+The colors added to the elements was my own code.